-5.1 Water Discharge Piping Installation for Indoor Unit
+5.1.
+Water Discharge Piping Installation for Indoor Unit

-- Use PVC pipes for the water discharge pipes.
-Based on the installation scenario, users can purchase the appropriate piping length from a sales agent, local after-sales service center, or local market.
-The piping length should be at least the same length as the body of the unit. - Insert the water discharge pipe into the end of the water suction connecting pipe of the unit body, and use the ring clamp (accessory) to clamp the water discharge pipes with the insulation casing for the water outlet piping securely. - 3.
-Use the insulation casing for water discharge piping (accessory) to bundle the water suction and discharge pipes of the indoor unit (especially the indoor portion), and use the tie for the water discharge piping (accessory) to bind them firmly to make sure air does not enter and condense.
-See Figure 5.1

-- 4. In order to prevent the back-flow of water into the interior of the air conditioner when the operation stops, the water discharge pipe should slope downwards towards the outside (drainage side) at a slope of more than 1/100.
+- Use PVC pipes for the water discharge pipes (outer diameter: 37~39 mm, inner diameter: 32 mm).
+Based on the actual installation circumstance, users can purchase the appropriate piping length from sales agent or local after-sales service centre, or purchase directly from the local market. - Insert the water discharge pipe into the end of the water suction connecting pipe of the unit body, and use the ring clamp to clamp the water discharge pipes with the insulation casing for the water outlet piping securely. - Use the insulation casing for water discharge piping to bundle the water suction and discharge pipes of the indoor unit (especially the indoor portion), and use the tie for the water discharge piping to bind them firmly to make sure air does not enter and condense. - 4.
+In order to prevent the back-flow of water into the interior of the air conditioner when the operation stops, the water discharge pipe should slope downwards towards the outside (drainage side) at a slope of more than 1/100.
 Make sure that the water discharge pipe does not swell or store water; otherwise, it will cause strange noises.
-See Figure 5.2. - 5.
+See Figure 5.1. - 5.
 When connecting the water discharge piping, do not use force to pull the pipes to prevent the water suction pipe connections from coming loose.
 At the same time, set a supporting point at every 0.8~1 m to prevent the water discharge pipes from bending.
-See Figure 5.2.
+See Figure 5.1.